Roman Britain: Pagan

 The druids, the Celtic priestly caste who were believed to originate in Britain, were outlawed by Claudius, and in 61 they vainly defended their sacred groves from destruction by the Romans on the island of Mona (Anglesey).
 Under Roman rule the Britons continued to worship native Celtic deities, such as Ancasta, but often conflated with their Roman equivalents, like Mars Rigonemetos at Nettleham.

 The degree to which earlier native beliefs survived is difficult to gauge precisely.
 Certain European ritual traits such as the significance of the number 3, the importance of the head and of water sources such as springs remain in the archaeological record, but the differences in the votive offerings made at the baths at Bath, Somerset, before and after the Roman conquest suggest that continuity was only partial.
 Worship of the Roman emperor is widely recorded, especially at military sites.
 The founding of a Roman temple to Claudius at Camulodunum was one of the impositions that led to the revolt of Boudica.
 By the 3rd century, Pagans Hill Roman Temple in Somerset was able to exist peaceably and it did so into the 5th century.

 Pagan religious practices were supported by priests, represented in Britain by votive deposits of priestly regalia such as chain crowns from West Stow and Willingham Fen.

-Eastern cults such as Mithraism also grew in popularity towards the end of the occupation.
+Eastern cults such as Mithraism grew in popularity towards the end of the occupation.
 The London Mithraeum is one example of the popularity of mystery religions among the soldiery.
 Temples to Mithras also exist in military contexts at Vindobala on Hadrian's Wall (the Rudchester Mithraeum) and at Segontium in Roman Wales (the Caernarfon Mithraeum).